Business Plan Mistakes and How to Avoid Them Make Sure You Hit the Target: Get Feedback and Sharpen Your Aim

 Below is my list of business plan mistakes that entrepreneurs make, learned from my own and those of many others.
 I have mentored many business plan writers and very often I get the response, “… oh yes, of course!” when I point things out, and it’s understandable that if you’re totally wrapped up in your venture, you can miss the obvious.

-The biggest business plan mistake by far, in my book, is putting off the day when you start work on your business plan (and worse delaying its implementation), whether it’s on the back of a napkin or is 50 pages long with all the bells and whistles—or worse, deciding that one is not necessary.
+The biggest of the business plan mistakes by far, in my book, is putting off the day when you start work on your business plan (and worse delaying its implementation), whether it’s on the back of a napkin or is 50 pages long with all the bells and whistles—or worse, deciding that one is not necessary.

-The second biggest error is not to focus on the audience for the particular version of the business plan that you’re working on.
+The second biggest the business plan mistakes is not to focus on the audience for the particular version of the business plan that you’re working on.
 Going for a bank loan is very different to seeking an investor; finding a co-founder is different to seeking a business partner.
 You may end up with several versions of the plan, especially after reading my list.

 - Writing a ‘one size fits all’ document—be clear with yourself about the audience; the document will have different detail or slant depending upon what you expect from the reader.

 - Having no clear business model—how you will generate revenue and how will relationships make it happen?

 - Failing to grab the reader from the get-go—different readers will respond to different things, but first get attention and then support with data.